Young Women at the Helm

 The program begins with outreach visits to several community groups and schools in low-income, urban areas throughout the Hudson Valley.
 Annually, 20-25 young women are accepted to the three-day program and participate in various on-board and onshore activities.

 Studies show that young women’s self-esteem tends to plummet in their mid teens, and we use the platform of our “Sailing Classroom” to counteract that tendency.
 One of the goals of the YWH program has been to involve participants in activities that challenge them physically and mentally and introduce them to women who have succeeded in careers considered non-traditional for women.
-These role models include guest speakers and leaders from the community and the Clearwater captain herself, Beth Deal.
+These role models include guest speakers and leaders from the community and the Clearwater captain herself, Annika Savio.

 This experience profoundly affects the young women.
 Anna Meyer, a participant from 2008 recalls, “It most definitely made me grow and gain confidence…by teaching me how to be a leader and to never quit, to always keep going even when it’s tough.”